Damon Adamany, MD

 AAOS poster presentation.
 Small Joint Arthrodesis Using Plate and Screws March, 2001.

 Western Orthopaedic Association Annual Meeting.
 Small Joint Arthrodesis Using Plate and Screws.
 August, 2002.

 The CORE Institute Lecture Program.
 Carpal Tunnel, CMC Arthritis & Trigger Finger, Grandview Care Center, April 2011.

-Big on Bones CORE Institute Community Lecture.
+The CORE Institute Lecture Program.
 Being a Physician, Sun Health Del E. Webb Medical Center, July 2008.

 Tucson Medical Center: 8/93-8/95: 430 hours volunteered in the emergency department.

 Commitment to Underserved People: 8/97-8/99: 120 hours volunteered in various pediatric clinics including a rural pediatric orthopaedic clinic in Nogales, Arizona.